Triumph Daytona 675: 2011

 The 2011 Daytona 675 Special Edition has the same Pearl White bodywork and Blue frame as the 2010 model, but also included as standard carbon fiber replacements for the cockpit infill panels, exhaust heat shield, exhaust cap, and rear hugger as well as Triumph's aftermarket adjustable levers.
 Unlike the 2010 SE, the 2011 SE also includes the updated gauge cluster first found in the standard 2010 model, as well as a new racing-inspired decal design.

 2011 Daytona 675R

 First offered in early 2011, but still part of the 2011 model year, Triumph debuted the Daytona 675R.
 The 675R did not feature any changes to the engine, instead Triumph's focus was on the standard inclusion of Brembo front brakes, Öhlins suspension, and Triumph's quickshifter.
 The 675R has carbon fiber front mudguard, rear hugger, exhaust cap, heat shield, and cockpit infill panels.

 2013

 The 2013 Triple motor is more compact and a little more powerful due to a bigger bore and shorter stroke.
 The bike has a smaller, lighter and narrower frame.
 It has a bigger airbox, new swingarm, slipper clutch and lighter wheels.
 Other changes include a fuel gauge and a side-mounted exhaust instead of the underseat setup from previous models and rear Brembo brakes on the Standard 675.
 ABS is an option on the standard bike.

+The Jason DiSalvo edition 675 also was introduced in this year.
+Only 40 of them were built that feature a custom livery and accessories unique to them.
+They are numbered bikes, the build being etched into the handlebars.
+Jason DiSalvo personally signed the gas tank of each of the 40 675s.